 I’ve been postponing this for a long time.
 Ever since I’d started healing, I’ve been wanting to share this story with everyone.
 But as I started this new blog post, and as I flipped through the pictures of my past (which I will keep posting as I write this blog post), it breaks my heart to see my own face like that.
 If I had a million dollars, I would honor it all to my Guru (whom I call Guruji), for bringing light to my life, a light that healed me physically and emotionally.

 Meeting Guruji was the beginning of my journey of self-love.

 Since 2006, I have been battling acne.
 The red, inflamed, volcanic kind.
-And because since age 13 or 14 I’ve had one small one here and there, I was hopeful that it was going to get better.
+And because since age 13 or 14 I’ve had one small one here and there, I was hopeful that it wasn’t going to be such a big deal..
+That it was going to go away in no time.

 I started to learn photoshop, so all of my pictures were pimple-less.
 And that is why I don’t have pictures from back then, the pictures I will be posting were all taken after February 2012 when I first got my iPhone.

 In 2007, I started to wear make-up everyday.
 I actually started wearing foundation (the powder kind) since I was 15 or 16 when my skin was flawless (I even went for a Clean & Clear Facial Foam ad casting, but didn’t get the job), but ever since I discovered the liquid kind, I started to wear it everyday.
 That was my first year of college at Chulalongkorn University in 2007.
 I was studying architecture, so you can imagine the premises being quite dusty all the time with wood pieces from model-making.
 My face got worse.
 And because I was looking for the root cause of my acne problems, I blamed the school itself for being so dusty all the damned time.